-VI.
 QUESTIONS AND PROBLEMS

-Problem Resolution-Executive Committee

-- INFORMAL CONSIDERATION - a.
+- A. Problem Resolution-Executive Committee - 1.
+INFORMAL CONSIDERATION - a.
 The Great Race staff strives to make this an enjoyable and error-free Event.
 However, unanticipated questions and problems can arise.
 We will attempt to answer questions and resolve problems as quickly, accurately, and fairly as possible. - b.
 The staff encourages discussion with them of any questions or problems on an informal basis.
 Usually, this will result in a prompt answer or resolution; often, the officials will already be aware of a problem and will have taken appropriate actions. - c.
-If you believe an error has been made in your score, you should submit a written request for review to the Executive Committee.
+If you believe an error has been made in your score, you should submit a written request for review to the Scoring Crew.
 The request must be submitted no later than 30 minutes after (a) you are given your individual score or (b) complete scores have been posted, whichever is earlier.
 The request must include the Checkpoint times you recorded and your calculations of your score.
 However, scoring review requests for timing discrepancies of 2 seconds or less will not be considered. - 2.
 FORMAL PROBLEM RESOLUTION: If you encounter a question or problem which is important to your performance on the Event, you may submit a written request to the Executive Committee, to assure that it will receive formal consideration. - a.
 Formal Problem Resolution Requests - (1) The request must be submitted on an official Problem Resolution Request Form supplied by Great Race.
-Only one guestion or problem may be submitted on each Problem Resolution Request Form. - (2) Indicate the nature of the problem, such as errors in the route, Course Instructions, Event Regulations, scoring, etc. Describe fully and carefully the question or problem.
+Only one question or problem may be submitted on each Problem Resolution Request Form.

+- (2) Indicate the nature of the problem, such as errors in the route, Course Instructions, Event Regulations, scoring, etc. Describe fully and carefully the question or problem.
 Provide information which will be necessary for understanding the problem; e.g., instruction numbers, Event Regulations, leg numbers, names of persons, route locations, scoring, etc. - (3) Questions concerning scoring of a Stage must be submitted no later than 30 minutes after (a) you are given your individual score or (b) complete scores have been posted, whichever is earlier.
-However, scoring review requests for timing discrepancies of 2 seconds or less will not be considered. - (4) Any other problems occurring on a Stage must be submitted within 30 minutes after you are given your individual score, or within 30 minutes after you arrive at the final Checkpoint of that Stage, or within 30 minutes after the final Observation Checkpoint has closed, or within 30 minutes after complete scores have been posted, whichever is earlier. - (5) In filing a Problem Resolution Request, the Team agrees to the addition of 30 seconds to its total Stage score.
+However, scoring review requests for timing discrepancies of 2 seconds or less will not be considered. - (4) Any other problems occurring on a Stage must be submitted within 30 minutes after you are given your individual score, or within 30 minutes after you arrive at the final Checkpoint of that Stage, or within 30 minutes after the final Observation Checkpoint has closed, or within 30 minutes after complete scores have been posted, whichever is earlier. - b.
+Problem Resolution Requests will be reviewed by the Executive Committee.
+The Executive Committee consists of the Event Director and the Director of Competition, and others they may designate.
+The Committee may consult with other staff members, other Competition Crew members, and the party submitting the request, as they deem appropriate or necessary. - c.
+The decision of the Executive Committee may be conveyed informally or in writing to the party submitting the request.